Abdominal Air Bike

 - If you experience neck strain, lightly support your head with your hands but avoid pulling on your neck.

-Common Mistakes: Abdominal Air Bike
+Is Abdominal Air Bike effective for endurance?

 FAQ - Abdominal Air Bike